constraintAutomaton/smt-nocture-db-to-rdf/readme.md

 ## Generating the dataset locally
-To generate the dataset locally simpy run the following command `./target/release/smt-nocture-db-to-rdf -d "{URL of the desired demon dataset}/demon.ttl" -r "{URL of the desired race dataset}/race.ttl" -v "{URL of the desired vocabulary dataset}/vocabulary.ttl" -g "{URL of the desired game dataset}/vocabulary.ttl"`.
+To generate the dataset locally simpy run the following command `cargo run --release -- -d "{URL of the desired demon dataset}/demon.ttl" -r "{URL of the desired race dataset}/race.ttl" -v "{URL of the desired vocabulary dataset}/vocabulary.ttl" -g "{URL of the desired game dataset}/vocabulary.ttl"`.

 See the usage section for more info on the parameters.